 In 2011, Michelle moved to Utah, USA and started working for her current employer, School Improvement Network.

-Michelle lives in Layton, Utah with her husband, their son and their 2 dogs.
-She is very active and loves being outdoors, she runs every day and has a horse named Nippy who she competes with at Show-Jumping events.
+Michelle lives in Layton, Utah with her husband, their son and their two dogs.
+She is very active and loves being outdoors, she runs every day and has a horse named Nippy who she competes with at show-jumping events.

-Lisa Leith, Vice President, Education Research, Policy & Accountability
+Lisa Leith, Vice President, Education Research, Policy and Accountability

-Lisa is the Vice President of Education Research, Policy & Accountability for School Improvement Network.
+Lisa is the Vice President of Education Research, Policy and Accountability for School Improvement Network.
 She is also on staff in the Doctoral Department of the University of Phoenix Online, mentoring doctoral students from design of a research proposal, through the writing and defense of the dissertation.
-Lisa led the District and School Improvement and Quality Assurance process as Director of Accountability and Accreditation for Thompson School District in Loveland, Colorado.
+Lisa led the District and School Improvement and Quality Assurance process as Director of Accountability and Accreditation for Thompson School District in Loveland, CO.
 Before joining Thompson School District, she launched a coalition for National Principal Training and Support and was a national coach for the Alternative High School Initiative (AHSI), supporting 10 innovative educational organizations in all aspects of educational and organizational development and data analysis.
-Prior to her work with AHSI, Lisa served for 6 years with The National Association of Street Schools, first as Principal of the Denver Street School and then as Vice President of School Development for a nation-wide network of more than 40 alternative schools.
+Prior to her work with AHSI, Lisa served for six years with The National Association of Street Schools, first as Principal of the Denver Street School and then as Vice President of School Development for a nation-wide network of more than 40 alternative schools.
 Lisa taught a course entitled “Teaching for the success of all adolescents” for the special education department at the University of Colorado, and supported the University education faculty towards increasing use of technology as an instructional and research tool as a Site Tech through the PT3 grant.
-She has been a secondary Math teacher and a principal in elementary, middle and high schools.
+She has been a secondary math teacher and a principal in elementary, middle and high schools.
 Lisa earned her MBA from The University of the Incarnate Word in San Antonio, TX and her PhD in Educational Leadership and Innovation from the University of Colorado at Denver.
 Lisa’s research focus and passion is improving academic outcomes for all students through targeted professional development.
 She lives near Salt Lake City, UT, and enjoys hiking, cycling and skiing in the beautiful Wasatch Mountains.

-1.4 What we do in Content Development
+1.4 What We Do in Content Development

 Simply put, the center and anchor of the products of School Improvement Network is video.
 We have produced educational video programs for close to 30 years.
-What started out as video programs sold and distributed by VHS video tape is now a fully on-line platform with many software, interactive and reporting systems patented and built into our on-line platform, PD 360, and all together comprise the Effective Educator System.
+What started out as video programs sold and distributed by VHS video tape is now a fully online platform with many software, interactive and reporting systems patented and built into our online platform, PD 360, and all together comprise the Effective Educator System.

 With all of the many features we deliver today, the center is still around showing best practices of educators to educators and that is done with video programs, or segments.

-Our video programs are categorized under several different “product lines”, or “apps” in the current vernacular.
+Our video programs are categorized under several different “product lines” or “apps” in the current vernacular.

 PD 360 is largest of our video-based products and has videos created from the present time back to a few of the earliest videos done under the previous company name of the Video Journal of Education.
 There are well over 1,000 videos in that collection.

-Inside of PD 360 there are several continuing series, such as “Equity & Innovation”, “100%”, and “Practical PD”.
+Inside of PD 360 there are several continuing series, such as “Equity and Innovation,” “100%,” and “Practical PD.”
+To align to our cause of 100%, the the team that produces content for PD 360 is considered the 100% Team.